binerogroup/documentation/_sources/compute/gpu-instances.rst.txt

 - Download the driver `here <https://binero.com/downloads/572.83_grid_win10_win11_server2022_dch_64bit_international.exe>`__.

-- Execute the file with administrative privileges and click through the installation.
+- Run the file with administrative privileges and click through the installation.

 - When the installation finishes, reboot the instance.